roman-milk/roman-milk.github.io/phillips-family-curse.md

+===

- ****** The Phillips Family Curse Ch.
-02 ****** byTheTalkMan© "I don't think so," she said, straddling me, reaching between her legs to grasp my cock, pointing it towards her bare, waiting cunt.
+"I don't think so," she said, straddling me, reaching between her legs to grasp my cock, pointing it towards her bare, waiting cunt.
 "You are not leaving this bed until you make me cum all over this fat, meaty teenage cock!"
 She slapped the tip of my cock against the lips of her dripping cunt, and this contact made even her hesitate for a moment.
 A grandson's cock was slapping against a grandmother's cunt, and filthy sex was soon to follow.
 She had to steel herself.

  Her expression changed as she looked down at me.
 It reminded me of that evil glare she had given me when she started sucking me off.